 Gabriela Isler, former Miss Universe 2013 from Venezuela (in a statement attributed to her) said that, “there is more to being a woman.
 We were born female, we experience menstruation cycle for decades, we struggle to be recognized in a mad men era too, we nurture life.
 That is what Miss Universe is about.
 You don’t buy womanhood.”
 The Venezuela beauty told Hufftington Post that transgenders “should have their own pageant, I think, and maybe they can realize [that] in this pageant, Miss Universe, or the other pageants [were] made for women.”
 Owing perhaps to the narrowing area of opportunities for women to excel, her statement can be deemed in support for naturally-borne females.
 On the other side of the debate was Miss Universe 2012 Olivia Culpo who had no issues against transgender women competing in Miss USA or Miss Universe.

 I am on the fence regarding this issue.
 It is a bit difficult to allow transgender women into the pageant as it may alienate traditional pageant followers who still believe that natural-born females should compete.
 Yet with the “diversity” that the MUOrg seems to be shoving out on our throats lately, we have to be inclusive of all women of shapes and sizes, and yes of different forms.
-On a personal note, I think that transgender women should compete in pageants that are specifically designed for them and elevate it into a world-class competition like the Miss Universe pageant, although I do not have any problems seeing a transgender female in MU competing for the title.
+On a personal note, I think that transgender women should compete in pageants that are specifically designed for them and elevate it into a world-class competition to the level of the Miss Universe pageant, although I do not have any problems seeing a transgender female in MU competing for the title.

 Despite a lower turnout of candidates this year, the Mister Universal Ambassador still manages to attract a whole lotta bunch of hunks in the competition.